Approximate tensorization of the relative entropy for noncommuting conditional expectations: Conditional expectations on fixed-points of Markovian evolution

 \subsection{Conditional expectations generated by a Petz recovery map}

-Here, we further discuss the notion of conditional expectations that we will consider in the case of Gibbs states on spin systems.
+Here, we further discuss the notion of conditional expectations coming from the Petz recovery map.
 The discussion is largely inspired by some results in \cite{carlen2017recovery}.

 Let $\sigma$ be a faithful density matrix on the finite-dimensional algebra $\cN$ and let $\cM\subset\cN$ be a subalgebra.
 We denote by $E_\tau$ the conditional expectation onto $\cM$ with respect to the completely mixed state (i.e. $E_\tau$ is self-adjoint with respect to the Hilbert-Schmidt inner product).
-We also adopt the following notations: we write $\sigma_\cM=E_\tau(\sigma)$ and
+Let us recall the notations and notions introduced in Section \ref{subsec:conditional_expectations} regarding the adjoint of the Petz recovery map and the conditional expectation constructed from it.
+We show below the form that these concepts take for a bipartite system.